 All prices quoted here were found in June 2017

-Most flights from Heathrow Airport are to Amsterdam and to New York but there are many more flights to other destinations as well, most of them by British Airways.
-Every day there are flights to 26 destinations from Heathrow Airport.
+Most flights from Heathrow Airport are to New York and to Amsterdam but there are many more flights to other destinations as well, most of them by British Airways.
+Every day there are flights to 21 destinations from Heathrow Airport.
 Here are the most popular destinations: